z4yx/lla/themes/README.md

 ## Color Resolution Order

-When determining a file's color, LLA follows this priority:
+When determining a file's color, lla follows this priority:

 1. If it's a directory: